stinger0962/LeetCode/smallest_rectangle_enclosed_black_pixel.md

 2. To implement this asymmetric function beautifully, we will use some **uncommon combination of logical operators**.

+3. For further **optimization**, We use two additional parameters to limit the range of scanning when projecting pixels.

 Details are provided in the comments.

 ###The Code